maxstc/raidboss/README.md

 # or run `node server/server.js <port>`

 # todo
-- make globlin ai better
 - let clients attack obs and use stats

 # backlog
-- let clients pick a class
+- classes
-- make the level better
+- design level
-- improve performance
+- improve globlin ai

 # note to self
 - adjacent hitboxes can create issues. have all map objects and walls ignore collisions, then create invisible (potentially overlapping) collision boxes.
+- can be fixed by checking collisions after moving and finding a translation that resolve *all* translations